Nonsteroidal anti-inflammatory drug: Inflammation

-Differences in anti-inflammatory activity between the various individual NSAIDs are small, but there is considerable variation in individual patient response, and tolerance to these drugs.
+Differences in anti-inflammatory activity between the various individual NSAIDs are small, but there is considerable variation among individual patients in therapeutic response and tolerance to these drugs.
 About 60% of patients will respond to any NSAID; of the others, those who do not respond to one may well respond to another.
 Pain relief starts soon after taking the first dose, and a full analgesic effect should normally be obtained within a week, whereas an anti-inflammatory effect may not be achieved (or may not be clinically assessable) for up to three weeks.
 If appropriate responses are not obtained within these times, another NSAID should be tried.

 Surgical pain

 Pain following surgery can be significant, and many people require strong pain medications such as opioids.
 There is some low-certainty evidence that starting NSAID painkiller medications in adults early, before surgery, may help reduce post-operative pain, and also reduce the dose or quantity of opioid medications required after surgery.
-Any increase risk of surgical bleeding, bleeding in the gastrointestinal system, myocardial infarctions, or injury to the kidneys has not been well studied.
+Any increased risk of surgical bleeding, bleeding in the gastrointestinal system, myocardial infarctions, or injury to the kidneys has not been well studied.
 When used in combination with paracetamol, the analgesic effect on post-operative pain may be improved.